sklementiev/mixins/README.md

     Assert.IsTrue(banana.EqualsByValue(banana2));

 How easy is that?
 As we can see we can add any functionality we need just by adding an interface to a class!

+But I still want more!
+Something exciting! ) Ok, what if we suddenly want to get notifications on our object changes?
+Easy again!

+    public class ProductWithChangeNotification : Product, INotifyStateChange
+    {
+        public event PropertyChangingEventHandler PropertyChanging;
+        public event PropertyChangedEventHandler PropertyChanged;
+    }

+Prove it!

+    var banana = new ProductWithChangeNotification
+    {
+        Name = "Banana",
+        Price = new decimal(2.5)
+    };

+    banana.PropertyChanged += (sender, args) =>
+    {
+        Console.WriteLine("{0} changed to {1}", args.PropertyName, banana.GetProperty(args.PropertyName));
+    };

+    banana.Price = 3; // prints "Price changed to 3"

+How cool is that?